alanbrady/rawros/README.md

 ### Alright, so suppose I want to compile this for some reason...
 So I've only successfully built this on a Linux host and have only tested it in an emulator.
 That being said, the Makefile should do just fine.
-You'll need gcc, ld, nasm, bochs, and make.
+You'll need gcc, ld, nasm, bochs, make, iso tools, and qemu.
 Supposing those are in order, if you do:
 ```
 make
 make run